portainer/portainer-docs/docs/v2.0/auth/oauth.md

 ## Manage access to OAuth Team and Users

-To understand how to enable access to an OAuth Teams and Users, please, refer to [this article](/v2.0/endpoints/access).
+To understand how to enable access to OAuth Teams and Users, please, refer to [this article](/v2.0/endpoints/access).

 ## Examples